All Episodes

 All of America lost total respect for this dude.

-He just looked like such a apparently they continue to date for weeks after this.
+He just looked like such a apparently they continued to date for weeks after this.

-Even like she was like, I can't get married now.
+Even I think she was like, I can't get married now.

 Okay, do we have the kicker where she's sitting around her liberal relatives in the car?